 What is TPR material?

-TPR is a blend of rubber and plastics; thus, it possesses excellent physical properties.
-It is best suited for processing in Injection Molding.
+TPR material exhibits excellent physical properties and is best suited for processing in Injection Molding.
 However, it has various applications and is utilized in multiple domains to mold into dozens of products.
-TPR possesses physical attributes of rubber and plastics, perfectly engineering in sync with certain thermoplastic and elastomeric properties as well.

 TPR Properties